jewlofthelotus/SlickQuiz-WordPress/readme.txt

 * Added separate "Save Draft" and "Publish" options to simplify publishing

 = 1.2.32 =
+* Made the "Preview" step optional when saving quizzes
+* Added separate "Save Draft" and "Publish" options to simplify publishing

+= 1.2.32 =
 * Separate options to display per question response messages (enabled by default) and completion response messaging
 * REMOVES single option to disable response messages entirely, instead you should disable both per question and completion response message options
 * Added new option for questions with multiple answers - considers the selection of any single correct answer from the set of correct answers a valid response